rishitvm/Learnings/README.md

 This notebook consists of making use of a Base BERT Model and Fine tuning the model with a NER Dataset consists of various NER Tags.
 LoRA fine tuning is performed in this task.
 BERT is a Encoder Only model used for various tasks like Q&A, MLM, NSP, NER, Sentence Classification and many more.
 It is trained using left and right contexts.
 NER (Named Entity Recognition) is a token based task where each token is given a particulat NER Tag depending on it's context like Person / Organisation / Location or any other.

 ---

+### `rag-scienceqa.ipynb`
+This project implements a complete Retrieval-Augmented Generation (RAG) pipeline for the ScienceQA dataset, designed to answer science-related questions with high accuracy.
+It uses a fine-tuned MiniLM model to embed scientific documents, which are stored in ChromaDB for efficient retrieval.
+Given a user query, the system retrieves top-k relevant contexts and reranks them using a cross-encoder to ensure semantic relevance.
+A T5 model is then used to generate the final answer based on the reranked context and the original question.
+This end-to-end system showcases how semantic retrieval and generative models can be integrated for domain-specific question answering, making it ideal for educational tools and factual information systems.

+---